sgoel97/blog/content/blog/crypto-beginners/index.md

 The network on which the application is built also gains value.
 For example, building a new NFT marketplace on the Binance Smart Chain would increase the demand for BNB, Binance’s native token, as it's needed for transaction fees.
 This is similar to how a successful app on iOS increases Apple's value due to the ecosystem's interconnected nature.

-## Bitcoin: The Standalone Pioneer
+### Bitcoin: The Standalone Pioneer

 Bitcoin stands apart as it doesn't back a company or a platform.
-Its value is driven by its pioneering status and its use in transactions, much like a flagship currency.
+Its value is driven by its first-mover advantage status and its use in transactions, similar to a currency rather than a stock.
 Its role as the first cryptocurrency has made it a standard entry point into the crypto world.

 ## Conclusion: Bridging Crypto with Familiar Concepts